VLPLAY-Games/LufiraOS/documentation/02_kernel_init.md

 **First Actions:**
 1. Disable interrupts to ensure no interruptions occur during initialisation.
 2. Initialise the console to set up the framebuffer and colour palette.
+3. Read the developer-mode flag directly off the raw disk image (`devmode_probe_early()`, see [`04_logging.md`](04_logging.md)) — before the filesystem is properly mounted, so even the very first log lines know whether to print.
+4. If developer mode is off, show the boot logo (a large scaled "LufiraOS" wordmark) instead of the verbose text log.
-3. Begin logging using the coloured logging macros for status updates.
+5. Begin logging using the coloured logging macros for status updates (only visible with developer mode on).

 ---